top of page

 Fueled by coffee, driven by innovation.

-Senior higher ed admin by day, wine taster, hand knitter, community-builder by night.
+CMO by day, wine taster, hand quilter, community-builder by night.

 1605221042chosen.jpg